It seems like everywhere I go nowadays I hear people using the word trauma. So what is trauma anyway?

 I may drawn upon different healing modalities during a trauma therapy session.
-As a practitioner in training of the amazing and effective Somatic Experiencing® methods, I may use SE on its own or in combination with shamanic or intuitive healing – a practice I call Somatic Spiritual Healing®.
+As a Somatic Experiencing™ Practitioner, I may use SE on its own or in combination with shamanic or intuitive healing – a practice I call Somatic Spiritual Healing®.

 For more information on SE click here

-You can also check out my practitioner listing on the Somatic Experiencing® website here
+You can also check out my practitioner listing on the Somatic Experiencing™ website here